Karma research case studies

 Schema FMC00243 shows an example of historical personalities covered by Rudolf Steiner.
 KR numbers are the chronological lecture numbers as part of the Karmic Relationship lectures, as per FMC00.241 above.
 The schema illustrates 'human encounters' of important Individualities in a certain timeframe (peaking 1780-1800) and geography (Weimar, Jena).
+It also illustrates the 'waves of reincarnation souls'.
 Click the image to enlarge.

 Lecture coverage and references